-The multicultural events in Arcata during May 1992, which were organized by Humboldt State University and CenterArts staff and volunteers, led to the development of the AIGC.
-Connie Stewart and other volunteers created the first Prayer Breakfast on the North Coast; Connie had recently attended a ministers’ wives Prayer Breakfast in Florida with her grandmother Henryne Goode.
-The acquittal verdict of the police in the beating of Rodney King occurred a day before the Prayer Breakfast and there was a widespread feeling of anger and powerlessness in those attending.
+The choir was founded in May 1992 during a series of multicultural events in Arcata organized by HSU and Center Arts.
+Connie Stewart, who had recently attended a ministers’ wives Prayer Breakfast in Florida with her grandmother Henryne Good, came up with the idea to have a Prayer Breakfast in Arcata.
+This event was held at the Arcata Community Center.
+The prior evening had seen the acquittal verdict of the police in the beating of Rodney King in Los Angeles, and there was a widespread feeling of anger and powerlessness in those attending.

-The AIGC began with a small group singing at the Arcata Presbyterian Church with Professor Lourin Plant as director.
-After Lourin moved to New Jersey to teach at Rowen State University in 1993, Karen Dumont took over as choir director.
-AIGC grew and thrived and has had a total of six directors since 1992.
-In 1999, choir member Ken Collins wrote the AIGC By Laws and registered the AIGC as a Non-Profit Corporation (EIN 91-1850607).
+The AIGC began with a small group singing at the Arcata Presbyterian Church with Professor Lourin Plant, who directed the Black Student Union Men’s Ensemble, as their director.
+After Lourin moved away in 1993, Karen Dumont took over as choir director.
+AIGC grew and thrived and has had a total of seven directors since 1992.
+In 1999, choir member Ken Collins wrote the AIGC bylaws and registered the AIGC as a non-profit corporation.

 AIGC Performances 1992 to Present